 New things don't always have the quality one expects from a new item, nor do they have the character that thrift/used/antique pieces often do.
-Also, new things can be like a new car... it seems great at first, but suddenly everyone has it and before you know it it's just not as special and unique as you had originally thought!
-Sound familiar?
-Well, I've experienced that with a few pieces of furniture and more than enough decor!
-In the end, I always end up cherishing my antiques, garage sale, thrift store and Goodwill treasures that much more.
-The way all of those things come together over time, mixed in with my personal art, trinkets from world travels and family antiques is so unique, it's my bohemian heaven!
+I tend to cherish my antiques, garage sale finds, thrift store and Goodwill treasures much more than new store bought decor.
+The way all of those unique items come together over time, mixed in with my personal art, trinkets from world travels and family antiques is so unique - it's my bohemian heaven!

 I do not see the merit in letting designer labels dictate the boundaries of my artistic visions!
 I appreciate things with character and stories, things that are old, rustic, used, discarded, found and passed down.
 I enjoy shopping at stores like TJMaxx, Marshalls, Homegoods, Ross and all of the thrift shops, Goodwills, Salvation Armies and antique stores that I find around town.
 I'm looking for the beautiful bargain, not the 'costs an arm and a leg' designer chair/table/etc. Oh no no, design is much more intricate than that, it doesn't happen in a few hours, it happens over time!
 After all, if you went out tomorrow with a bunch of money and tried to buy everything to design a room all at once, you'd be sadly mistaken to think you'd be designing the best room possible, no matter the budget.
 I think good design takes time, you must build on it little by little, as frustrating as that can be.